aharnishdwivedi/frontend/README.md

 # AI-Powered Incident Triage Assistant - React Frontend

 A modern, responsive React frontend for the AI-Powered Incident Triage Assistant.
 Built with React 18, Tailwind CSS, and comprehensive testing.
+Developed by Aharnish with AI assistance.

 ## 🚀 Features